bifferos/switchboard-udp/readme.md

 `$ make install`

 Will setup the system with some default locations.
-Install files manually if you want to change default locations.
-The locations for the various directories are hard-coded into the binary.
-You can override them with the config file.
-Anything missing from the config file will fall back to the defaults in main.go.

 ## Configuration

-Post-install the defaults should work fine.
+Post-install the default config should work fine.
 The server will listen on port 6060, and check for existence of files in `/var/lib/switchboard` If you are unhappy with these defaults, copy config.json into the directory `/etc/switchboard-udp/config.json`